 The upscale neighborhoods and the majority of hotels, restaurants, shops and sights are south of the river.
 The main shopping thoroughfare is Grafton Street, but you'll find the more exclusive shops along the side streets.
 Dublin's most beautiful squares -- St. Stephen's Green, Merrion Square and Fitzwilliam Square -- are within 10 minutes' walking distance of Grafton Street.
 Temple Bar lies along the Liffey near Ha'penny Bridge.
 North of the river is working-class Dublin, but you'll also find Dublin's most important theaters there -- the Gate and the Abbey -- as well as a pocket of fine Georgian townhouses on and around North Great George's Street.

-- Channel Your Inner Royal at a Castle Hotel
+- Channel Your Inner Royal

 - See the Winter Solstice Inside Newgrange

 - Pour Your Own Pint of Guinness